Javier-Estrella/leophix/wp-content/themes/aasta/readme.txt

 Source: https://pxhere.com/en/photo/1434235

 == Changelog ==

+= Version 2.5
+* We fixed the bottom space of the wp-block-quote widget for the sidebar area.

 = Version 2.4
 * We fixed the bottom space of the wp-block-verse widget for the sidebar area.